Karvakaula/My_Projects/Tukko2.0/README.md

 this project was a part of future factory 2024 project, and was done in a team of 6 people.
 The goal was to implement features to Tukko traffic visualization app created by IOTitude for CombiTech during WimmaLab.

+# What i learned during this project

 I was assigned the role of the team lead and i mainly took care of the scheduling and project management and learned alot about management process of app development, scrum and agile.
 I also wanted to be a part of the development and operations processes, as this was a great opportunity to learn.

+During this project i worked with developing different features wich i will open more underneath.
+Also got valuable excperience on working with a bigger project, version control, teamwork, gitlab runners and security testing etc.

 ## Stack: